rajeshrvvarma/ATv1.1/README.md

-# Agnidhra Technologies LMS
+# Agnidhra Technologies

-A React-based learning management system for AI and Cybersecurity programs.
+A React-based platform for AI and Cybersecurity programs.

 ## Features